mvtavares/fabric-k8s/docs/CHAINCODE.md

 ## Running Smart Contracts on Kubernetes

-In the Kubernetes Test Network, smart contracts are developed with the [Chaincode as a Service](https://hyperledger-fabric.readthedocs.io/en/latest/cc_service.html) pattern, relying on an embedded [External Builder](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html) to avoid the use of a Docker daemon.
+In the Kubernetes Network, smart contracts are developed with the [Chaincode as a Service](https://hyperledger-fabric.readthedocs.io/en/latest/cc_service.html) pattern, relying on an embedded [External Builder](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html) to avoid the use of a Docker daemon.
 With
 Chaincode-as-a-Service, smart contracts are deployed to Kubernetes as `Services`, `Deployments`, and `Pods`.
 When invoking smart contracts, the Peer network connects to the grpc receiver